Arthur Ravenel Jr.: Controversies

 Ravenel said that he had run for the state Senate in 1996 specifically to seek funding for a new bridge between Charleston and Mount Pleasant to replace the John P. Grace Memorial Bridge and Silas N. Pearman Bridge.
-Both bridges were nearing the end of their useful lives, and had been criticized as safety hazards.
+Both bridges were nearing the end of their useful lives and had been criticized as safety hazards.
 Due to his efforts in passing laws for the new bridge's funding, fellow lawmakers voted to name the cable-stayed bridge in Charleston the Arthur Ravenel Jr. Bridge.
-Some felt that the bridge should not be named after Ravenel, with the head of the South Carolina Infrastructure Bank saying in 1999, "Certainly, Arthur Ravenel is a fine, decent person, but that bridge is bigger than any one individual and it should reflect all the qualities of the state and not some state senator who happens to be in the Legislature the time the structure is being built."
+Some felt the bridge should not be named after Ravenel, with the head of the South Carolina Infrastructure Bank saying in 1999, "Certainly, Arthur Ravenel is a fine, decent person, but that bridge is bigger than any one individual and it should reflect all the qualities of the state and not some state senator who happens to be in the Legislature the time the structure is being built."
 Ravenel himself made light of the controversy, joking after diagnosis of his illness that he might die, to the satisfaction of "those people who say you shouldn't name things after people before they're dead."

 Ravenel was a member of Moultrie Camp, Sons of Confederate Veterans, and a supporter of the Confederate flag being flown at the South Carolina statehouse.
-He provoked controversy in response to a reporter's question in 2000 when he referred to the NAACP as the "National Association for Retarded People".
-Asked for an apology, Ravenel, who had a son with Down's Syndrome, offered one to those who suffered from mental conditions.
+He provoked controversy in response to a reporter's question in 2000 when called the NAACP the "National Association for Retarded People".
+Asked for an apology, Ravenel, who had a son with Down syndrome, offered one to those who suffered from mental disabilities.

 Ravenel once said that his fellow white congressional committee members operated on "black time", which he characterized as meaning "fashionably late".

-In August 2020, several episodes of the reality television series Southern Charm, including one which featured Ravenel, were removed from streaming and VOD services over "racially charged moments within them".
+In August 2020, several episodes of the reality television series Southern Charm, including one that featured Ravenel, were removed from streaming and VOD services over "racially charged moments within them".
 In the episode featuring Ravenel, he leaves a $5 tip at a restaurant and tells his son, Thomas, that he "[likes] to get rid" of $5 bills because Abraham Lincoln is on the front; he then looks at the camera and smiles "wryly".